31 Spanish Phrasal Verbs That Will Take Your Fluency to the Next Level

 The more you expose yourself to these verbs, the more naturally you’ll use them in your conversations.

-31 Spanish Phrasal Verbs for Increasing Your Fluency
+31 Spanish Phrasal Verbs to Increase Your Fluency

 Learn to handle Spanish phrasal verbs like a professional with this lengthy list with meanings and examples.